 2 dashes Angostura Bitters

 Add over ice in a double old fashioned or rocks glass and stir.
 Garnish with a lemon twist.

-Swapping bitters is one thing, but the ingredient that makes me happy about this recipe is DOM Benedictine.
-Most people recognize Benedictine for the B&B Cocktail (Benedictine and Brandy), but I think Benedictine is underutilized, or at least under recognized.
+Swapping bitters is one thing, but the ingredient that makes us happy about this recipe is DOM Benedictine.
+Most people recognize Benedictine for the B&B Cocktail (Benedictine and Brandy), but we think Benedictine is underutilized, or at least under recognized.
 It shows up in classics like this one, but only occasionally in modern recipes.
 Its sweet and unusual flavor deserves more popularity as a modifier.
 Maybe if it appeared in more recipes we would have an easier time finding it in liquor stores.
 As it is, you can often find B&B on the shelf (a bottled cocktail) but plain old Benedictine is sometimes absent.
-I just don't get it.
 You can make several different classics with Benedictine, including the B&B Cocktail, but with bottled B&B, you are limited to, well, the B&B.

 The Vieux Carré is sometimes built over ice in the glass in which it’s served, or stirred in a mixing glass and strained over fresh ice cubes.
 However, this is a great time to use a big chunk or sphere of ice in your favorite rocks or old fashioned glass.
 If you do, you really need to mix it in another glass.
 Stirring with smaller ice will chill the drink (and prevent your sphere from cracking) while providing the proper dilution before you strain it over your chunk.
 One large ice cube isn’t going to melt quickly, and unless you mix it with smaller ice first, it will simply be too strong.